-This article is co-authored by Kristoffer Fürst, CEO of Limina, and Doctor Ian Hunt, independent consultant and IBOR expert.
-The purpose of this article is to cover how an Investment Book of Record (IBOR) can produce accurate portfolio views (Position and Cash Management) at any point in time for both front, middle and back office use cases.
-We have a separate article that explains what an Investment Book of Record is.
+The purpose of this article is to cover how you can produce accurate portfolio views (Cash and Position Management) at any point in time for both front, middle and back office use cases.
+This is done through an Investment Book of Record and we have a separate article that explains what an Investment Book of Record is as well as an entire guide on the topic of Portfolio Book of Record.

-The first important parameter of transactions is the states they go through; we dive into that in our article on how IBOR enhances trade lifecycle management.
-In this post we consider the second key parameter of transactions (and positions) in the context of an IBOR: time.
+The first important parameter of transactions is the states they go through; we dive into that in our article on how IBOR enhances transaction lifecycle management.
+In the post you're reading now, we consider the second key parameter of transactions (and positions): time.

 Temporality: As-is, as-of, and as-was portfolio views – Recognising that our view of transactions evolves over time